 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from April 18 to August 5, with an average daily incident shortwave energy per square meter above 5.7 kWh.
-The brightest day of the year is June 1, with an average of 6.5 kWh.
+The brightest month of the year at Gimpo International Airport is June, with an average of 6.3 kWh.

 The darker period of the year lasts for 2.9 months, from November 6 to February 3, with an average daily incident shortwave energy per square meter below 3.1 kWh.
-The darkest day of the year is December 20, with an average of 2.3 kWh.
+The darkest month of the year at Gimpo International Airport is December, with an average of 2.3 kWh.